 Interview tips: Generic stock questions will get you generic stock answers.
 “Wacky” questions rarely are as amusing as you might think they are.
 Good interview questions generally show knowledge of who I am and what I do.

 I am generally available for speaking events, on the subjects of writing, science fiction, science (particularly astronomy), technology, film and music.
-I typically charge for appearances and expect my hosts to pay for travel and incidental expenses when applicable.
-The fee varies contingent on the nature of the event and the organization hosting the event.
+I charge for appearances and expect my hosts to pay for travel and incidental expenses when applicable.

-Please e-mail me and tell me who you are, the organization or event at which you wish to have me speak, and the date and time of the event.
+Please e-mail me and tell me who you are, the organization or event at which you wish to have me speak, and the date and time of the event, and what you hope to pay for my services.
 Please do try to ask me to your event at least three months in advance of the speaking date so I can have adequate time to fit the event into my schedule.